NATIONAL PARENTS’ DAY

 HOW TO OBSERVE NATIONAL PARENTS’ DAY

 Spend some time with your parents or visit someone who was like a parent to you.
 For those with small children, give yourself a pat on the back.
 Set the laundry aside and go to the park.
 Find a moment alone with each of your children and show them how glad you are to be their parent.
-Post on social media using #NationalParentsDay and encourage others to join in.
+Post on social media using #NationalParentsDay and encourage others to celebrate the day.

-National Parents’ Day was established in 1994 when President Bill Clinton signed a Congressional Resolution into Law (36 U.S.C. § 135) for: recognizing, uplifting, and supporting the role of parents in the rearing of children.”
-The bill was introduced by Republican Senator Trent Lott.
+President Bill Clinton established National Parents’ Day in 1994 when he signed Congressional Resolution (36 U.S.C. § 135) into law.
+The recognized the “…uplifting, and supporting the role of parents in the rearing of children.”
+Republican Senator Trent Lott introduced the bill.